Updated: Apr 2

 Provenance of CE 573 (Walker Bullet) established

-Special Council to the Attorney General, Robert L. Keuch addressed this complaint of Walker's "substituted bullet".
+Special Counsel to the Attorney General, Robert L. Keuch addressed this complaint of Walker's "substituted bullet".
 He reviewed the FBI files of their investigation.
 After that, he contacted the National Archives to deliver CE 573 to the FBI Laboratory for physical examination on June 29, 1979.

 As per protocol, a National Archives representative delivered CE 573 to the FBI lab and remained in complete control and custody at all times during the examination.
 The bullet was still in the Dallas Police (DPD) Evidence Box and removed and placed under a microscope.
 Here's what they observed.